-Leaving pins 9 and 10 of the DA-15S serial data receptacle open, the UPS AT 618 Loran devices protocol MUST be software selected see §4.6 for protocol selection details.
+Leaving pins 6 and 7 of the 9 pin connector open, the UPS AT 618 Loran devices protocol MUST be software selected see §4.6 for protocol selection details.
 Once selected, the Digitizer will send a seventeen byte message beginning with # AL, then a space followed by five altitude bytes; the letter "T" and the number "25"; two checksum bytes and a carriage return.
 (1200bps, 7 data bits, 1 stop bit, odd parity).
 The following is an example of an UPS AT 618 Loran serial altitude message:

-Message Definition #AL +00800T+25D8 C R Pressure Altitude 800 feet
+Message Definition #AL +00800T+25D8 ^C R Altitude 800 feet